senorpinatta/EQWSampleProblem/README.md

 # EQWSampleProblem

 To run the solution:
-1. Navigate to the submission folder.
+1. Navigate to the downloaded and unzipped EQWSampleProblem folder.
 2. In the command line, enter:

     spark-submit --deploy-mode client \<Path to pysparkJob.py\>